Jcp22034/Fake/README.md

 Send a fake token logging embed to a specified webhook

-Attach a bait image as base for how the target was "logged"
+Attach a bait image for how the target was "logged"

 Hide all generated info, so only legitimate information is seen